Paolo Emilio Taviani: From the post-war years to government (1945–1975)

 Immediately after the war, Taviani became involved in the task of transforming the monarchy into a republic.
 Appointed to the Consulta he was later elected to the Constituent Council where he drafted the articles regarding property in the Constitution of the Italian Republic (arts.
-41-45 in the final text).
+41–45 in the final text).
 In the elections from 1948 to 1976 Taviani always managed to obtain the most votes among the deputies elected from Liguria.
 From 1947 to 1950 he was first Vice-secretary, then National Political Secretary of the Christian Democratic Party.
 In the party he always supported the secular basis that De Gasperi had wanted.
 In 1950 Taviani was head of the Italian delegation in Paris for the Schumann Plan, the first major step towards a united Europe.

 Undersecretary to De Gasperi at the Ministry of Foreign Affairs (1951), later Minister for Foreign Trade (1953), then again Minister of Defence (from 1953 to 1958), Taviani supported the choice to enter the Atlantic alliance, though always from a pro-European perspective.
-He was one of the most stubborn supporters of the ECSC, the EEC and finally the European Union.
+He was one of the foremost supporters of the ECSC, the EEC and finally the European Union.
 As Defence Minister he favoured the re-entry of the Federal Republic of Germany into the western Alliance.

-From 1953 until 1974 Taviani was minister in every one of Italy’s governments.
-As Minister of the Interior he was active in the struggle against the mafia and effectively countered both the Neo-Fascists (in 1973 he outlawed the extreme Right wing organisation Ordine Nuovo) and the Red Brigades (in September 1974 were arrested the leaders of the organization R. Curcio and A. Franceschini).
+From 1953 until 1974 Taviani was minister in every one of Italy's governments.
+As Minister of the Interior he was active in the struggle against the mafia and effectively countered both the Neo-Fascists (in 1973 he outlawed the far-right organisation Ordine Nuovo) and the Red Brigades.
 Taviani managed to survive the “death sentences” imposed on him by the OAS, the ON and the BR.